 - a flowering vine to cover the arbor (we chose a sweet autumn clematis)

-Instructions for how to Make a DIY Wooden Arbor
+Instructions for How to Make a DIY Wooden Arbor Step by Step

 From the giant wood pile at the back of our yard, Jason was able to find the right amount of wood to make our wooden arbor with.

-He used his chain saw to cut the wood to the size he needed it to be.
+He used his chain saw to cut the pressure treated wood to the size we wanted it to be.

 The two 6 by 6 pressure treated posts are 8 feet tall & approximately 44″ apart.